kathmanducoder/new_sinatra/README.md

 # new_sinatra

 ## Description
-A Ruby utility gem that creates a new Sinatra app, like 'rails new' does for Rails.
+Sinatra equivalent of 'rails new'.
+This Ruby utility gem will help you get started with a brand new Sinatra app by laying out its file and project structure.

 This gem is available in rubygems.
 Check it out at: https://rubygems.org/gems/new_sinatra